Listed buildings in North Dorset

 Advice is also given on the sensitive adaptation of redundant buildings that ensures their long-term conservation.
 We have compiled a buildings at risk register of listed buildings deemed to be at risk due to a lack of maintenance or neglect.

 The main aim of the conservation team is to safeguard the special architectural and historic interest of heritage assets for the future.
 In doing so the team advise customers how modifications can be carried out to alter buildings and structures sympathetically using traditional or contemporary materials or designs where possible.

 Listed building pre- applications and consent applications

-A free pre-application advice service is given for listed building owners and their agents on proposals that would require listed building consent.
-Pre-application advice is also given for proposals that require both listed building consent and planning permission, but a fee may apply.
+A pre-application advice service is given for listed building owners and their agents on proposals that would require listed building consent.
+Pre-application advice is also given for proposals that require both listed building consent and planning permission.
 The team also provides advice on listed building applications and, where necessary, helps in the enforcement of historic building legislation.

 Find out more about how to submit a pre-application advice form.

 Find out more about how to make an application and costs involved.